-CDC review information for Live, Intranasal Influenza VIS:
+CDC review information for Inactivated Influenza VIS:

-Content source: National Center for Immunization and Respiratory Diseases
+Content source: National Center for Immunization and Respiratory Diseases.

-Influenza ("flu") is a contagious disease that spreads around the United States every winter, usually between October and May.
+Influenza ("flu") is a contagious disease that spreads around the United States every year, usually between October and May.

-Flu is caused by the influenza virus, and can be spread by coughing, sneezing, and close contact.
+Flu is caused by influenza viruses, and is spread mainly by coughing, sneezing, and close contact.